CaglarAytekin/LEURN/README.md

 Detailed information about LEURN is given in the presentations.
 A demo is provided for training, making local explanations and data generation in DEMO.py

+NEW!
+Streamlit demo is now available
+Just activate the environment and run the following in your command line. streamlit run UI.py

 Main difference of this implementation from the paper:
 - LEURN is now much simpler and uses binarized tanh (k=1 always) with no degradation in performance.